JulianDM1995/create-next-sitemap-docs/README.md

 ### Using npx

-You can use the tool directly without installation via `npx`:
+To use the tool directly without installation, navigate to the root directory of your Next.js project and run:

 ```sh
 npx create-next-sitemap-docs
 ```

-Running the command without parameters in the root of your Next.js project will create a sitemap at `./docs/sitemap.html`.
+Running this command without any parameters will create a sitemap at `./docs/sitemap.html`.
 You can also change the input and output paths using the `--appPath` and `--outputPath` options.

 ### Recommended Method: Adding to package.json Scripts